Richard Arbib: American Motors Corporation

 In 1955, Arbib was hired by American Motors Corporation (AMC) to create a unique look for the Hudson line that was to share the senior 1955 Nash body.
-The problem was the Nash's unibody meaning changes can only be done on the trim.
-Arbib main design theme was to use a "V" form throughout the car, which he dubbed V-Line styling.
-The design was to correspond with AMC starting to build its own V8 engines to replace the Packard V8 it was using in its Hudson and Nash models.
+The problem was the Nash's unibody meaning only small changes such as the trim.
+The mandate for Arbib was to keep the existing body to avoid major sheet metal stamping changes while reworking the front grille, side trim patterns, taillights, and small details.
+The cars included tri-tone paint schemes as part of a "bolder design."
+Arbib's main design theme was to use a "V" form throughout the car, which he dubbed V-Line styling.

+The design theme was to correspond with AMC starting to build its V8 engines to replace the Packard V8 it was using in its Hudson and Nash models.
 While Arbib was effective to "balance conflicting objectives and present an acceptable finish products," the production 1956 Hudson has been viewed as "badly-compromised styling."

-He also designed, and Andrew Mazzara built, the Astra-Gnome "Time and Space Car" concept car that included a "celestial time-zone clock permitting actual flight-type navigation."
+Arbib also designed, and Andrew Mazzara built, the Astra-Gnome "Time and Space Car" concept car that included a "celestial time-zone clock permitting actual flight-type navigation."
 The design was influenced by space travel forms.
 The vehicle was based on the Nash Metropolitan and was Arbib's vision of what an automobile would look like in the year 2000.
 The Astra-Gnome attracted attention at the 1956 International Automobile Show in New York, and was also featured on the cover of Newsweek magazine's September 3, 1956 issue.

 Design works

-He designed asymmetrical cases for the new Hamilton electric watches in the 1950s, including such notable models as the Ventura, Everest, and Pacer.
+Arbib designed asymmetrical cases for the new Hamilton electric watches in the 1950s, including such notable models as the Ventura, Everest, and Pacer.
 He also designed watches for Tourneau, Benrus, Sheffield, and Gucci.

-He designed boats for the Century Boat Company in the 1950s, notably one of their most successful and expensive models, the Coronado, as well as the Arabian model.
+He designed boats for the Century Boat Company in the 1950s, including their most successful and expensive models, the Coronado introduced in 1959.